stew-anderson/blog/_posts/2025-10-10-critical-thinking-more-critical-now-than-ever-before.markdown

 ## Slow thinking for fast times
 In order to move fast sustainably, you have to think slow.
 Far more intelligent psychologists than I, described two modes of thought:
-* System 1: which is fast and intuitive
+* **System 1**: which is fast and intuitive
-* System 2: which is slow and deliberate
+* **System 2**: which is slow and deliberate

-If we think about our working world, the majority of our tasks are consumed with System 1 - instant messaging, emails, dashboards, quick calls or even back-to-back calls.
-But the decisions that shape platforms, culture or strategy deserve System 2.
+If we think about our working world, the majority of our tasks are consumed with *System 1* - instant messaging, emails, dashboards, quick calls or even back-to-back calls.
+But the decisions that shape platforms, culture or strategy deserve *System 2*.

 My mental checklist:
 * What are the assumptions?